fiskaltrust/portal-manual-doc/doc/handbook-at/introduction.md

 - Qualified fault processing in our own area of responsibility
 - Forwarding of more complex problems to downstream support units

-Each PDealer or PosCreator is responsible for his own customers.
+Each PosDealer or PosCreator is responsible for his own customers.

 The PosCreator or PosDealer is responsible for the installation and commissioning of the fiskaltrust security device. fiskaltrust does not know the individual configuration of the respective cash register and only provides the optimum product.